Luxury coat brand Moncler readies $1.1 billion flotation

 The size of the offering, which will be at least 585-681 million euros, could rise by as much as 15 percent to 672-785 million if the greenshoe option is exercised, terms sheets seen by Reuters showed.

-On the basis of the company's 8.75-10.2 euro-a-share indicative price range, Moncler's market capitalisation could be from 2.2 billion to more than 2.55 billion euros.
+On the basis of the company's 8.75-10.2 euro-a-share indicative price range, Moncler's market capitalization could be from 2.2 billion to more than 2.55 billion euros.

 In the middle of the price range, it would be on par with British luxury brand Burberry (BRBY.L) which is on more than 11 times, and at 12 times 2014 EBITDA, it would be at a small discount to Prada (1913.HK) which is on around 12.6 times.